Rear suspension outer mountings

 The chassis jig was used to position the reinforcing section and the suspension mounting holes accurately prior to welding.
 Welding was carried out in short sections allowing plenty of time for the mounting to cool to reduce the chance of distortion.

-The overhang at the top has been removed completely - it's only used to mount fuel and brake pipes, but creates a great platform for mud to sit so it had to go.
+I've removed the overhang at the top completely - it was only used to mount fuel and brake pipes, but created a great platform for mud to sit so it had to go.

 Repair mounted in chassis jig